Decoding Equilibrium and Dynamical Criticality in the 2D Topological Order

 When the transverse field $h_x$ extends into the complex plane, the effective 1D Hamiltonian becomes manifestly non-Hermitian.
 In momentum space, it maps to a two-band non-Hermitian fermion model described by Pauli matrices, yielding the complex single-particle dispersion $\epsilon(k)$.
 Consequently, the right and left eigenstates separate and are determined by the non-Hermitian eigenvalue equations $H_k|\psi_{\pm,k}^R\rangle =\pm\epsilon(k)|\psi_{\pm,k}^R\rangle$ and $H_k^{\dagger}|\psi_{\pm,k}^L\rangle =\pm\epsilon^*(k)|\psi_{\pm,k}^L\rangle$.

-To rigorously circumvent unphysical norm divergences intrinsic to open quantum systems, we explicitly adopt the biorthogonal associated-state framework \cite{Hu2024_1}.
+To systematically circumvent unphysical norm divergences intrinsic to continuous non-Hermitian Hamiltonian dynamics, we explicitly adopt the biorthogonal associated-state framework \cite{Hu2024_1}.
 For an arbitrary right state $|\Psi\rangle$, its corresponding biorthogonal associated left state $|\tilde{\Psi}\rangle$ is concisely defined as:

 This direct transformation stringently ensures that the modified biorthogonal inner product is rigidly normalized and conserved: $\langle \tilde{\psi}_{m,k}^L | \psi_{n,k}^R \rangle = \delta_{mn}$.
 This associated basis forms the mathematical foundation for analyzing both static fidelity zeros and dynamical geometric phases.